 To begin with, it is important to know that there are two currencies used in Ireland.
-Therefore, be in punt or Belfast it is important that you note that.
-The two currencies are the Euro, which is used in the Republic of Ireland, and the Sterling Pound that is used in Northern Ireland.
-However, it is important that you note that the Sterling Pound isn’t main currency in Ireland before the Euro.
-Both currencies are main currencies, however, they are used in different locations.
+If you are in Dublin or Belfast it is important that you understand that.
+The two currencies are the Euro, which is used in the Republic of Ireland (or southern Ireland as its sometimes called), and the Sterling Pound is used in Northern Ireland.
+However, it is important that you note that the Sterling Pound wasn’t the main currency in Ireland before the Euro.
 Let’s review the currencies in their individual locations in Ireland.
-Before the Euro the was introduced on January 1st 199 the Irish Pound (Irish: Punt Éireannach) was used.
+Before the Euro the was introduced on January 1st 1999 the Irish Pound (Irish: Punt Éireannach) was used.

-Firstly, the Euro currency is used in the Republic of Ireland as the official currency.
-Unlike in other parts of Europe, in Ireland,one Euro is equivalent to 100 cents.
-However, this was not the currency at the beginning.
-The main currency was the Punt.
+The Euro currency is used in the Republic of Ireland as the official currency.
+Unlike in other parts of Europe, in Ireland, one Euro is equivalent to 100 cents.
+However, this was not the currency before when the main currency was the Punt.
 In 2002, the Euro began circulating in the Republic of Ireland, hence making it an official currency.
-The Euro currency only has 2 Euros as coins, the rest of the coins are cents.
+The Euro currency only has 2 Euros as coins, the rest of the coins are in cents.

 On the other hand, the currency in Northern Ireland is the Sterling Pound so for instance if you were in Belfast you would need GPB pounds to buy things.
 In Northern Ireland, 1 Sterling pound is equivalent to 100 pence.
-Like the Euro currency, there are just two added coins in that are 1 and 2 pounds as coins the rest are pence.
+Like the Euro currency, there only have two main coins that are 1 and 2 pounds, the rest are pence.

 In case, you move from Northern Ireland to the Republic of Ireland or you arrive either place and you do not have their respective currency, you have no reason to worry.
 This is because it is easy to exchange your currency for the respective currency even in airports.
 Furthermore, you may also do this at any bank or ATM machine.